shrey2697/Spawn-React-Component/README.md

 ## Installation

-Run `npm install -g spawn-react-conmponent`
+Run `npm install -g spawn-react-component`

 ## How to use